Big 12 to allow teams to play 1 nonconference football game

-Two people involved with the decision say the Big 12 will permit its teams to play one nonconference football game this year to go along with their nine league contests as plans for the pandemic-altered season continued to fall into place.
+Big 12 schools agreed Monday night to play one nonconference football game this year to go along with their nine league contests as plans for the pandemic-altered season continued to fall into place.

-The people spoke Monday night to The Associated Press on condition of anonymity because the conference was still preparing an official announcement.
+The Big 12’s university presidents signed off on a 10-game schedule, adjusted to deal with potential disruptions from COVID-19 that gives schools the ability to play one nonconference opponent at home.

-The Big 12 university presidents signed off on the conference’s scheduling model, which gives schools the ability to play one nonconference game at home.
 The conference’s championship game is scheduled for Dec.
-5, but one of the people told AP that the conference is leaving open the possibility of bumping it back a week or two.
+5, but could be moved back to Dec.
+12 or 19, the league announced.

 The 10-team Big 12 already plays a nine-game, round-robin conference schedule.
 Unlike other Power Five conference that have switched to either exclusively (Big Ten, Pac-12 and SEC) or mostly (ACC) league games this season, the Big 12 could not add more conference games without teams playing each other more than once.